 All inter-company balances and transactions have been eliminated on consolidation.
+During the year, SSL and NRSL were dissolved.

 3. SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, unless otherwise indicated.